 Goumi bushes have very high nutritional value.
 They are high in vitamins C, A and E, antioxidants, essential fatty acids and flavonoids.

-The Red Gem Goumi berry goes perfectly with Sweet Scarlet™.
+Red Gem goes perfectly with Sweet Scarlet™.
 Both varieties are self-fertile.
-However, you will improve fruit production by planting both varieties.
+However, you will improve fruit production by planting more than onw variety.

 Goumi bushes like full to half day sun, well drained soil and usually begins bearing the 2nd year after planting.
 USDA Zone 4, and is pest and disease resistant.